mohamedalibenchiekh/QuizGame/README.md

 ```bash
 docker-compose down
 ```

+## Troubleshooting

+### Common Issues

+#### MongoDB Connection Issues

+- Ensure MongoDB is running and accessible at the configured host/port
+- Check that the username and password in your environment variables match those in `docker-compose.yml`
+- If running locally outside Docker, ensure MongoDB is installed and running

+#### Spring Boot REST API Connection

+- If REST API fails to start, check port conflicts on 8080
+- Verify Spring Boot dependencies are correctly configured in pom.xml

+#### Static Method Errors

+- The application uses Spring's dependency injection.
+Avoid calling methods statically
+- Instead of `MongoDBConnection.close()`, create an instance first: `new MongoDBConnection().close()`

+#### OpenAPI Documentation

+- Swagger UI is available at http://localhost:8080/swagger-ui/index.html
+- If documentation is not showing correctly, check SpringDoc configuration in application.properties

 ---

 ## Acknowledgments

 - Built as part of a distributed systems course project
 - Uses several open source libraries and frameworks

+## Version

+- Current version: 1.1.0
+- Last updated: March 2025